 - Head over to the right pane and click Restart Now under Advanced startup.

-- After Windows reboot, the system will take you to the WinRE screen.
+- After Windows 10 reboots, the system will take you to the WinRE screen.

 - Now, navigate to –